thmsngyn/mama-lynns/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Mama Lynn's
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Welcome to Mama Lynn's
-subheading: Support sustainable farming while enjoying a cup
+subheading: a taste of home sweet home
 mainpitch:
-  title: Why Kaldi
+  title: Why Mama Lynn's
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Mama Lynn's is the family owned business for everyone who believes that great home is where the food is.
+We source all of our ingredients from local businesses and cook from the heart.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  Mama Lynn's is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.